Spectral and Phase Structure of a Unitary Matrix Model with Fisher-Hartwig Singularities: Large- limit

 The standard procedure now is to introduce the eigenvalues $e^{i\theta_i}$ ($i=1,\ldots,N$) of $U$, and rewrite the U($N$) integral as an integration over the angular variables $\theta_i \in [-\pi,\pi)$ as

 where $\mathcal{S}_\text{eff}$ is the effective action given by

 The second sum in the above expression is the Vandermonde contribution.
 In this form, an approximation to the integral can be found by using the saddle point method.
-However, since we are working in the exact large $N$ limit, this approximation is actually exact.
-The definition of saddle points, $\partial S_\text{eff} / \partial \theta_i = 0$ for every $i$, gives
+As we are working in the exact large-$N$ limit, this approximation is actually exact.
+The saddle point equation, $\partial \mathcal{S}_\text{eff} / \partial \theta_i = 0$ for every $i$, works out to be

-It is clear from the left hand side of the equation that the saddles may be complex.
+It is clear from the form of the equation that the saddles may be complex.

 The next step is to introduce the spectral function, defined formally as